sofianeazogagh/knn/ARTIFACT-EVALUATION.md

 The second main result is the micro-benchmarking of the Blind Counting Sort algorithm comparing to the bitonic sort algorithm implemented with `tfhe-rs`API.
 These results are found in the Section 6.1 of the paper.

 ### Experiments

+The dataset `cancer` and `mnist` are available in the `data` folder.
+There are already preprocessed as stated in the paper.

 #### Experiment 1: Private k-NN computation for the dataset `cancer`

-To run the kNN implementation for the dataset `cancer`, you can use the following command:
+To run all of the experiments for the dataset `cancer`, you can use the following command:
 ```bash
 chmod +x bench_cancer.sh
 ./bench_cancer.sh > cancer_knn.txt